cambiotraining/sars-cov-2-genomics/03-intro_ngs.md

 A drop in sequencing quality towards the end of a read can often happen, especially for longer reads.
 Usually, analysis workflows include a step to remove reads with low quality so these should not affect downstream analysis too badly.
 However, it's always good to make a note of potentially problematic samples, and see if they produce lower quality results downstream.

+## Bioinformatic File Formats

+Like we said above, bioinformatics uses many standard file formats to store different types of data.
+We have just seen two of these file formats: FASTQ for sequencing reads and BAM files to store reads mapped to a genome.

+Another very common file format is the FASTA file, which is the format that our reference genome is stored as.
+The consensus sequences that we will generate are also stored as FASTA files.
+We detail this format below, but there are many other formats.
+Check out our page on [Extras → File Formats](106-file_formats.html) to learn more about them.

 ### FASTA Files